lobolab/mergem/docs/source/usage.rst

 *********************************
-Using mergem to merge models
+Using mergem to merge, compare, and translate models
 *********************************
-mergem can merge two or more genome-scale metabolic models.
+mergem can merge, compare, and translate genome-scale metabolic models.
 The command-line execution can take input models in various COBRApy compatible formats (SBML, JSON, YAML, and MAT). mergem can be imported into a python script and the merge function can take cobra objects in addition to filenames.
 A single objective function from any of the input models can be set as the objective for merged model.
 Alternatively, objective functions from all input models can be merged into a single function and set as the objective in the merged model.
+The metabolite and reaction IDS of the merged or standalone models can be translated to any of the database systems supported in mergem.

 .. _cli: